myptech10/word/README.md

     - for the purposes of this project, since we could not find clear guidelines on whether or not special characters such as @#$%^&*()<>[]{}|/\ were part of words, we decided they were separators and would end not be part of words
         - we considered anything in our array separators[] to be a delimiter
     - _ is not a delimiter
+    - considered hyphens between letters to be one word (a-a) but hyphens between apostrophes to be two ('-')

 #### Error Handling